Seeking solutions to Burnaby's housing challenges

 The Task Force convened in February 2019 with a mandate to: "Provide recommendations to Burnaby City Council on innovative policies, directions and specific initiatives to increase the supply, diversity and affordability of housing in Burnaby."
 Over the next 6 months the Task Force met 10 times and participated in the innovative "Your Voice.
 Your Home." community engagement process, facilitated by the SFU Centre for Dialogue.

 The Task Force concluded its work in July 2019 when its final report, with 18 recommendations, was submitted and approved by City Council.

-The Mayor's Task Force on Community Housing provided a foundation for the City's Housing and Homelessness Strategy (HOME Strategy), which is due to be completed in the summer of 2021 following a final review by the reconvened Task Force.
+The Mayor's Task Force on Community Housing provided a foundation for the City's Housing and Homelessness Strategy (HOME Strategy).

 Thom is the executive director of the Co-operative Housing Federation of BC.
 He has held leadership positions in Saskatchewan, Ontario and BC during more than 30 years of service in the co-operative housing movement.

 Armstrong brings an entrepreneurial spirit to the job of serving existing housing co-ops and developing new affordable homes in diverse, mixed-income communities.
 He also serves as the executive director of COHO Management Services Society and the Community Land Trust Foundation, and chairs the board of Encasa Financial Inc., a Canadian social purpose mutual fund company owned by the community housing sector.